Retail

 What future options does stationary retail have, Dorothée Fritsch?

-The share of sales accounted for by online retail has been growing steadily for years.
+The share of online retail sales has grown continuously over many years.
 Will stationary trade as we know it today still exist in a few years?

 Absolutely.
-Because the question of stationary or online presence can often only be answered with: both.
-Visitor frequencies in the city centres are gradually recovering after the pandemic but will most likely never reach pre-COVID levels again.
-Structural problems also remain.
-In order to stay competitive against the so-called "online pure players", which have grown strongly in recent years, the stationary retail trade in particular must work out its unique selling points.
-It should be noted that the experience in the physical store can also contribute to stronger customer loyalty online, so ideally both channels benefit from each other.
+After all, the question of stationary or online presence can often only be answered with "both" – and structural challenges remain: Despite a recovery, visitor frequency is unlikely to reach pre-COVID levels.
+In order to remain competitive against online pure players, which have grown strongly in recent years, brick-and-mortar retailers in particular need to develop their unique selling points.
+It should be noted that the experience in the physical store can also contribute to stronger customer loyalty online, meaning that both channels ideally benefit from each other.

 Can you elaborate a little on this?